allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ### Cheat

 I mention the build time for a reason.
 In our case, in a multi—module project, we use some gradle instructions.
-Gradle is a tool for the automatization build process.
 Our gradle.properties file looks something like this:

 ```groovy
 // some instructions